Monday, February 11, 2013

 3. "Return of the Jedi"(1983)

 The thrilling conclusion to the original "SW" trilogy had all the action, humor, and creativity that one could hope for.
-It's not hyperbole to say that George Lucas' saga captured the imagination of an entire generation and there wasn't anybody in this galaxy that didn't line up to see his beloved cast of characters take their final bow, making "Jedi" the second highest grossing film of the decade(behind "E.T.").
-We were introduced to slimy crime-lord Jabba the Hut, Ian McDiarmid's evil Emperor and those cuddly Ewoks, while the triple-stranded climax was masterfully done.
-Some fans gripe that "Jedi" was the start of the over-commercialization of Star Wars, but it's safe to say at the cusp of the Disney era, that we ain't seen nothing yet.
+It's not hyperbole to say that George Lucas' saga captured the imagination of an entire generation and there wasn't anybody in this galaxy that didn't line up to see his beloved cast of characters take their final bow, in the second highest grossing film of the decade(behind "E.T.").
+Director(?)
+Richard Marquand introduced us to slimy crime-lord Jabba the Hut, Ian McDiarmid's even-slimier Emperor, and those cuddly Ewoks.
+The triple-stranded climax was masterfully done, with out-of-this-world ILM FX that set a new standard.
+"Jedi" marked a beginning AND an end in retrospect- Lucas, no longer an indie rebel outsider, couldn't stop the commercialization of his once-scrappy creation.
+A long-awaited prequel trilogy would reset the industry all over again in 1999.

 4. "The Right Stuff"(1983)